-Official site of The ECHL - ExBulletin
+Official site of the ECHL - ExBulletin

 Sports

 WORCESTER, Mass.
-The Worcester Railers Hockey Club, ECHL affiliate of the New York Islanders, has announced that the club has signed defenseman Mason Klee to a contract for the 2024-25 season.
+The Worcester Railers Hockey Club, ECHL affiliate of the New York Islanders, has announced that the club has signed forward Andrei Bakanov for the 2024-25 season.

-Klee re-signs with Worcester after joining the Railers at the end of the 2023-24 season.
-Klee signed with the San Jose Barracuda of the American Hockey League on an amateur tryout after five games and one assist with the Railers.
-During his time with San Jose, he had one goal in six games.
-Klee originally came to Worcester from Ohio State University, where he spent his final season of college hockey after four seasons with RPI.
-During his NCAA career, the 24-year-old has totaled 21 points (5g-16a) and 84 penalty minutes in 126 games played.
+Bakanov, 22, joins Worcester for his third season with the Railers.
+Bakanov had 24 points (12g-12a) in 62 games for Worcester during the 2023-24 season.
+During the 2022-23 season, while under contract with the American Hockey League's Springfield Thunderbirds, he appeared in 35 games for Worcester, recording 11 points (4g-7a).
+With Springfield in 2022-23, he collected six penalty minutes in 18 games.

-Prior to playing college hockey, Klee played two seasons in the United States Hockey League with the Lincoln Stars and Sioux Falls Stampede.
-Klee won a Clark Cup during the 2018-19 season with Sioux Falls.
-In 118 USHL games, the Morrison, Colorado native recorded 17 points (4g-13a) along with 133 penalty minutes and a +16 rating.
-Klee is the son of Ken Klee, who played more than 900 games at the NHL level and was the head coach of the first Professional Women's Hockey League champions, PWHL Minnesota.
+Before playing professional hockey in North America, he played two seasons in the Kontinental Hockey League from 2020-22 between Kunlun Red Star and HK Sochi.
+With Kunlun, he scored five points (4g-1a) in 32 games in 2020-21.
+The following season, he scored four points (3g-1a) with HK Sochi.

 |